macmanes-lab/protocols/RNATagSeq_polyA_first.md

 - Place the tubes on the magnetic stand at room temperature for 2 minutes.
 - Remove and discard all of the supernatant from each tube.
 Take care not to disturb the beads.
 - Remove the tubes from the magnetic stand.
-- Wash the beads twice with 200 μl of Wash Buffer.
+- Wash the beads ONCE with 200 μl of Wash Buffer.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
 - Place tube on magnetic rack for 2 minutes.
 - Remove and discard all of the supernatant from each tube.
 Take care not to disturb the beads.
 - Remove the tubes from the magnetic stand.
 - Spin down so beads/RNA collect at the bottom of the tube.
-- Remove the mRNA from the beads by adding 32 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
+- Remove the mRNA from the beads by adding 35 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
 (NOTE this is a different elution amount than listed in the product manufacturers' protocol)
 - Immediately, place the tubes on the magnetic rack
 - Collect the purified mRNA by transferring the supernatant to a clean nuclease-free PCR Tube
 - QC: Take 2uL for tapestation (RNA High Sensitivity).